oracle/ojdbc-extensions/README.md

 Each module of this project contains a set of providers.

-<u>Two of these modules contain providers for a particular cloud platform:</u>
+<u>The following modules contain providers for a particular cloud platform:</u>

 <dl>
 <dt><a href="ojdbc-provider-oci/README.md">Oracle JDBC OCI Providers</a></dt>